32 Key Financial Metrics and KPIs to Assess Success in 2025

 This comparison identifies strengths and drawbacks, highlighting factors such as profit margins and inventory turnover.
 Identifying these gaps allows you to create realistic improvement goals, which will drive your company’s performance and competitiveness.

 Gross profit margin is the percentage of revenue that remains after deducting the cost of goods sold (COGS).
 A higher margin shows greater efficiency in managing production costs, which helps pay other corporate expenses.
 It is a major indicator of financial wellness.
-Here is the formula:
+The formula is:

 Net profit margin is the proportion of income remaining after all expenses, including taxes and interest, have been removed.
 A greater margin suggests that costs and expenses are well under control while profit is generated, indicating effective management.
 Here is the formula: